 Teachers of Tomorrow

 Recently hired teachers working in select high-need schools may be eligible for an annual award of $3,400 for up to four years through the Teachers of Tomorrow (TOT) program.
-Teachers at TOT-eligible schools are automatically considered for this incentuve; no application is required.
-While TOT schools and requirements vary by year, you can view the list of TOT schools for 2016-17 and for 2017-18, and the eligibility requirements for the 2016-17 and 2017-18 school years.
-The list of eligible schools for the 2018-19 school year has not yet been released.
+Teachers at TOT-eligible schools are automatically considered for this incentive; no application is required.
+TOT schools and requirements vary by year.
+Teachers hired between November 1, 2016 and October 31, 2017 can view the list of 2017-18 TOT schools and 2017-18 eligibility requirements.
+Teachers hired between November 1, 2017 and October 31, 2018 can view the list of 2018-19 TOT schools and 2018-19 eligibility requirements.
 The TOT program is contingent on annual funding provided by NYSED, and the list of TOT-eligible schools is updated annually.
 School eligibility in one year does not indicate eligibility in subsequent years.
 If you have any questions, please contact us.

 Teachers with proven success in the classroom can take on a number of teacher leadership roles, including as a Master or Model Teacher.
 Master Teachers, who work intensively with other teachers, providing one-on-one coaching and guiding professional development, earn a $20,000 salary differential.
 Model Teachers share and model proven teaching techniques with their peers, inviting other teachers into their classroom and demonstrating those techniques in practice.
 They receive a $7,500 salary differential.

 Earn a master’s degree and get certified in certain high-need subjects with our Scholarship Program.
 In exchange for a service commitment, participants receive a full scholarship.

 Loan Forgiveness and Loan Deferral